SadafNaseri/ai-product-management-template/README.md

 ## Build Insights

-- **Friction point.** Retrieval quality was the bottleneck — chunking strategy mattered more than the model.
+- **Friction point.** Grounding is only as trustworthy as retrieval.
+A confident priority built on a weak chunk still reads as authoritative, which makes it the most dangerous failure mode, so chunking strategy and the verbatim-citation gate mattered more than the choice of model.
-- **Key learning.** Eval rubrics force the product decisions that PRDs let you hide.
+- **Key learning.** Autonomy is a strategy decision, not an engineering one.
+"Copilot" was declared in M2, but the agent spec had quietly drifted to auto-publish by M5.
+A single wrong auto-post would have burned the leadership trust the whole product depends on, so holding every module to draft-then-approve is what keeps the promise credible.
+- **Aha moment.** A red line is theatre until it is a gate.
+The cost, latency, and safety limits only became real once each one mapped to an enforcement point in the eval stack and the control panel.
+A stated limit with no enforcement hook is just a wish.
-- **Aha moment.** The system prompt is the product — the UI is the wrapper.
+- **The system prompt is the product.** The UI is the wrapper; the behavior lives in the prompt and the guardrails around it.

 ---